-The way back to Ostuni follows the same short trail.
+Walk back to Ostuni following the same short trail and overnight.

 After breakfast, end of services.

-If you still have time, we recommend to stroll randomly through the maze of winding streets of the old town, looking for a souvenir of your stay.. perhaps a tool made out of olive wood, crafted by the strong hands of patient artisans.
+If you still have time during this last day of your Puglia walking Trip, we recommend to stroll randomly through the maze of winding streets of the old town, looking for a souvenir of your stay ... perhaps a tool made out of olive wood, crafted by the strong hands of patient artisans.

 Tour programme variations